Could your home be the answer to your financial problems? Let’s break down the process and options when refinancing your home.

 However, while it is hard to argue the benefit of the cash-in-hand that cash-out refinancing offers, particularly in the short term, this type of financial move often becomes a slippery slope.
 There are a lot of seemingly-reasonable justifications for cash-out refinancing including the lower interest rate that it offers.
 However, the 30-year term of a mortgage loan, compared to the 10-year term of most educational loans, for example, may cancel out the real savings.

 Furthermore, using your home’s equity to consolidate debt can help you to gain control over your finances, but only if it accompanies a more thorough financial cleanse and permanent behavioral changes.
 Remember, your mortgage is a secured debt whereas credit card debt is unsecured.
 A non-payment on a credit card may lead to some nasty calls from debt collectors, but a non-payment on your mortgage can lead to foreclosure.
 In addition, many people clear out their credit cards only to run them up again once their credit appears, leading to a perpetual cycle of debt and consolidation that is really just a ticking time bomb waiting to go off.
+Might I add that this is not how to use credit cards.

 So, Should You Refinance?